BUSINESS ENQUIRY: +91 8012278000 | CUSTOMER SUPPORT: 7530009999 / 044 40329999 / 044 40205050

 Costs in Physical Gold

-Physical gold often involves additional costs beyond the market price.
-Jewellery includes making charges, which are not fully recoverable at resale.
-Coins and bars may include premiums charged by sellers.
-Storage and insurance can also add to indirect costs.
+Physical gold involves costs beyond the prevailing gold price.
+Jewellery includes making charges, which are not recoverable at resale.
+Coins and bars may carry seller premiums, while storage and insurance add indirect costs.

 Costs in Gold ETFs